 The majority of the Council considers the community’s standing agreement for a 60-day Claims 1 period to be settled.

-The Council’s rationale is the Board’s approved timing of trademark claims as “60 days from launch.”
+The Council’s rationale is that the Board’s approved the timing of trademark claims as “60 days from launch.”
 It is important to note here that the presence of both sunrise and trademark claims in the final program already provides extended protection beyond previously agreed policy, as the Council previously voted unanimously to require either sunrise or claims, but not both.

-However, given that Claims 1 is currently planned to be 60 days, the majority of the Council will not object to the view that the extension of Claims 1 from 60 to 90 days is a change to an existing implementation decision.
+However, given that Claims 1 is currently planned to be implemented for 60 days, the majority of the Council will not object to the view that the extension of Claims 1 from 60 to 90 days is a change to an existing implementation decision.

 Claims 2

-The Claims 2 proposal is a longer-term RPM with potentially significant impacts and would be subject to a PDP, in order to explore the complex issues therein.
+The Claims 2 proposal is a longer-term RPM with potentially significant impacts and should correctly be subject the subject of a PDP, in order to explore the complex issues therein.
 This advice is based on the following:

 Claims 2 is a new RPM, not implementation of an agreed-to RPM.
 It is fundamentally different from the 60- (or the proposed 90-) day claims service.

-Beyond this important distinction, there are many unanswered questions about a Claims 2 process.
+Beyond this important distinction, there are many unanswered questions about a potential Claims 2 process.
 Are potential registrants, legitimately entitled to non-infringing registrations, unfairly denied them?
 How would payments be made and allocated?
 How do registries and registrars adapt their technical systems to accept the many more commands received over nine to ten additional months?
 Is the burden as currently proposed (registries and registrars assume the cost and risk to build these systems with no predictable method of cost recovery) fair to all parties?
 What should the claims notice say?
 (In this regard, the Council respectfully points out that Claims 2 should not be characterized as “more lightweight.”)
-The purpose of the GNSO Council is to collaboratively answer these types of questions before recommending policy.
+The purpose of the GNSO Council is to collaboratively manage the work to answer these types of questions before recommending policy.

 Addition of names to TMCH previously subject to UDRP or legal proceeding

 The majority of the Council believes this suggestion deserves further examination, not only to protect the interests of rights holders but also to ensure latitude for free speech and lawful and non-abusive registrations.
-Councilors respectfully observe that the existence of a domain name in the root system is not necessarily evidence of abuse, and a subsequent registrant may have legitimate and non-infringing use in mind for a domain name that was the subject of previous action.
+Councilors respectfully observe that the existence of a domain name in the root system is not necessarily evidence of abuse, and a subsequent registrant may have legitimate and non-infringing use in mind for a domain name corresponding exactly to a term that was the subject of previous action.

 Accordingly, the majority of the council finds that this proposal is best addressed as a policy matter, where the interests of all stakeholders can be considered.
-Further, it should be noted that consideration of this particular proposal

 Scope of Trademark Claims

-The Council’s majority believes your determination, as documented in your updated blog posting (http://blog.icann.org/2012/11/trademark-clearinghouse-update/), that an expansion of trademark claim scope (beyond exact match) is a matter of policy, is correct.
+The majority of the Councilbelieves your determination, as documented in your updated blog posting (http://blog.icann.org/2012/11/trademark-clearinghouse-update/), that an expansion of trademark claim scope (beyond exact match) is a matter of policy, is correct.
 It is also consistent with the following section of your letter to Congress: